 According to the 1900 census, the Federal District has an Azcapotzalco District which consisted of the municipalities of Azcapotzalco and Tacuba.
 These districts were eliminated in 1903, creating thirteen municipalities, of which Azcapotzalco was one.
 In 1928, the District was reorganized again into municipalities which the town of Azcapotzalco still heads.

-The industrialization created new residential neighborhoods, mostly for the working classes.
-Two exception were Colonia Clavería and Nueva Santa María which remained middle class in the mid 20th century, mostly descendants of those who had built country homes.
-In the latter 20th century, the rest of the vacant land in the municipality was built over to make the territory 100% urbanized.
+The Industrialization created new residential neighborhoods, mostly for the working classes.
+Two exceptions were Colonia Clavería and Nueva Santa María which remained middle class in the mid-20th century, mostly descendants of those who had built country homes.
+In the latter 20th century, the rest of the vacant land in the municipality was built to make the territory 100% urbanized.
 The urbanized area in the municipality increased from 1.8% in 1940 to 95.2% at the beginning of the 1980s.
 Most of this last construction in the north and west was residential areas.
 In the 1970s, the Azcapotzalco campus of the Universidad Autónoma Metropolitana was established as a major educational center for Mexico City as well as the El Rosario apartment complex, the largest of its kind in Latin America.

 Residents of Azcapotzalco are referred to as Chintololos.
 There are several stories as to the origin of the term, but Azcapotzalco chronicler José Antonio Urdapilleta states that it came from a disrespectful Aztec term “tsintli- tololontic” which means excessively round buttock.
 Over time the pronunciation changed to the current and its disrespectful meaning disappeared.

-The municipality area has had a major road linking it to the historic center of Mexico City since the pre Hispanic period, today called the Mexico-Tacuba road.
+The municipality area has had a major road linking it to the historic center of Mexico City since the pre-Hispanic period, today called the Mexico-Tacuba road.
 It continues to be a major thoroughfare.
-The development of industry in the municipality, then extending north and west in to panhandle of neighboring Mexico State has prompted interconnected infrastructure, especially in transportation.
-Major thoroughfares of this type include Avenida Aquiles Serdán, Calzada Vallejo (Circuito Interior), Eje 3, Eje 4 and Eje 5 Norte especially near the State of Mexico border.
+The development of industry in the municipality, then extending north and west into the panhandle of neighboring Mexico State has prompted interconnected infrastructure, especially in transportation.
+Major thoroughfares of this type include Avenida Aquiles Serdán, Calzada Vallejo (Circuito Interior), Eje 3, Eje 4, and Eje 5 Norte, especially near the State of Mexico border.
 Because of its industry and links to other industrial areas in the State of Mexico, Azcapotzalco experiences very heavy traffic flow with an average of 800,000 vehicles transiting in or through it.
 Traffic jams are common, especially at rush hour and even at off-peak times due to faulty synchronization of traffic lights.

-Mass transport options include the Mexico City Metro (with nine stations serving lines 6 and 7), the RTP bus system, the trolleybus system and a number of privately owned buses and taxis.
-Together they transport and estimated 30,000 people per day.
+Mass transport options include the Mexico City Metro (with nine stations serving lines 6 and 7), the RTP bus system, the trolleybus system, and a number of privately owned buses and taxis.
+Together they transport an estimated 30,000 people per day.
 Much of this traffic is commuters coming into the municipality from the State of Mexico through the El Rosario metro station and bus terminal.